tvaneerd/isocpp/observer_ptr.md

 There are some criteria to use when considering naming:

-- not understanding is better than MISunderstanding.
-(Josh Billings: “It is better to know nothing than to know what ain’t so.”)
+- Not understanding is better than MISunderstanding.  (“It is better to know nothing than to know what ain’t so.” - Josh Billings, 1874)
-- coin a term is OK, it will forever have that meaning (ie "observer" means observer pattern), if you can find a good term not already used - an arbitrary term (like _iota_) is not good "coinage".
+- Coining a term is OK - it will forever have that meaning (ie "observer" means observer pattern).
+The hard part is finding a good term not already used - an arbitrary term (like _iota_) is not good "coinage" (but it does show how coining a term - attaching meaning - works).
 A coined term should at least contain a hint that our brains can cling to.
-- avoid negatives, as these quickly lead to double negatives in code (ie `if (!noSoup)...`)
+- Avoid negatives, as these quickly lead to double negatives in code (ie `if (!noSoup)...`)
-- avoid spoken ambiguity.  ie `raw_ptr` vs "raw pointer"
+- Avoid spoken ambiguity.  ie `raw_ptr` vs "raw pointer".

 A list of names
 ---------------

+Mostly the names can be grouped into a few piles:

 * ONWERSHIP: smart pointers tend to be about ownership.
 This one is lack of ownership.
 But the pointer is still owned (hopefully!), just not by you.
-So `unowned_ptr` is not correct. `notmy_ptr` is more correct.
+So `unowned_ptr`, for example, is not correct. `notmy_ptr` is more correct.
 * USAGE: Instead of defined-by-contrast, we could focus on how it is meant to be used - it is best used as a param (like string_view) and is only temporary.
 Thus names like temp/brief/transient/sojourn/...
 It is also meant to grant _access_ to an object, no-more-no-less, thus `access_ptr`.
 * FUNCTIONALITY: We can define a class by what it is and what it offers, and let users decide how to use it.
 * COINAGE: Picking a word that is currently unused, and give it meaning in the programming context.
 But it should at least hint at meaning.